 NCEA Data Graphs

 Sixty-two percent of the students are Catholic and the remaining thirty eight percent are non-Catholic.
-The recent drop in enrollment has significantly effected our Catholic student percentage.
+The recent drop in enrollment has significantly affected our Catholic student percentage.

 Of the eighty-nine students currently enrolled are eighty four percent are Caucasian, and sixteen percent report other races which may indicate more diversity within PCHS than with the current statistics for Wood County itself ninety five percent Caucasian, one percent Asian, one percent Hispanic and one percent reporting two or more races.